-How this CA From India Immigrated to Canada, Found a Job and Qualified CPA Canada
+How this 26 year old Indian CA Immigrated to Canada, Found a Job and Qualified her CPA Canada

 - Are you interested in immigrating to Canada, finding a job and qualifying CPA Canada but not sure of what to expect?

-- In fact: In today's article, Chanda Kuber shares with us the exact steps she took from immigrating to Canada, to starting her career all over again in a new country to qualifying the Canadian CPA Exams.
+- In fact: In today's article, Chanda Kuber shares with us the exact steps she took from immigrating to Canada, to start her career all over again in a new country to qualify for the Canadian CPA Exams.

 - Presently Chanda is working as a Manager, Accounting Policy and Advisory in a financial institution in Toronto, Canada.